Dorothy Thompson: Journalism in Europe

+Expulsion from Germany

+Fellow correspondent and friend William L. Shirer once commented on Dorothy Thompson's "love for Germany, which was passionate but — as she wrote once — frustrated."
+Her anti-Nazi journalism and, in particular, her depiction of Hitler in her book, I Saw Hitler, led to her becoming the first American journalist to be expelled from Germany.
+On August 25, 1934, she received the expulsion order, delivered by a Gestapo agent to her hotel room in the Hotel Adlon, Berlin.
+She was given 24 hours to leave the country.
+Thompson did so on August 26.
+Numerous journalists gathered to see her off at the train station, who gave her bunches of American Beauty roses to show their solidarity.

+Thompson's expulsion received extensive international attention, including a front page story on the New York Times.
+Biographer Peter Kurth said "her expulsion from Berlin had turned her overnight into a kind of heroine – a celebrity of note, the dramatic embodiment of the nascent war against fascism."

-At the New York Tribune
+At the New York Herald-Tribune

-In 1936 Thompson began writing "On the Record", a New York Herald Tribune newspaper column that was also syndicated nationwide.
+In 1936, Thompson began to write "On the Record", a New York Herald Tribune newspaper column that was also syndicated nationwide.
 It was read by over ten million people and carried by more than 170 papers.
+With a new column appearing three times a week, the feature lasted, uninterrupted, for 22 years.

-She also wrote a monthly column for the Ladies' Home Journal for 24 years (1937–1961); its topics were far removed from war and politics, focusing on gardening, children, art, and other domestic and women's-interest topics.
+She also wrote a monthly column for the Ladies' Home Journal for 24 years, from 1937 to 1961.
+Its topics were far removed from war and politics, focusing on gardening, children, art, and other domestic and women's interest topics.

 Radio and the Herschel Grynszpan affair

-Around the same time as she started "On the Record", NBC hired Thompson as a news commentator.
-She began in 1936 and remained with NBC until 1938.
-Her radio broadcasts went on to become some of the most popular in the United States, making her one of the most sought after female public speakers of her time.
+Around the time when she started to write "On the Record", NBC hired Thompson as a news commentator.
+Her radio broadcasts on the network from 1936 to 1938 would become some of the most popular radio broadcasts in the United States, making her one of the most sought after female public speakers of her time.
 When Nazi Germany invaded Poland in 1939, Thompson went on the air for fifteen consecutive days and nights.

-In 1938, Thompson championed the cause of a Polish-German Jewish teenager, Herschel Grynszpan, whose assassination in Paris of a minor German diplomat, Ernst vom Rath, had been used as propaganda by the Nazis to trigger the events of Kristallnacht in Germany.
-Thompson's broadcast on NBC radio was heard by millions of listeners, and led to an outpouring of sympathy for the young assassin.
-Under the banner of the Journalists' Defense Fund, over $40,000 was collected, enabling famed European lawyer Vincent de Moro-Giafferi to take up Grynszpan's case.
+In 1938, Thompson championed the cause of a Polish-German Jewish teenager, Herschel Grynszpan, whose assassination of a minor German diplomat, Ernst vom Rath, in Paris, had been used as propaganda to trigger the events of Kristallnacht in Germany by the Nazis.
+Thompson's broadcast on NBC radio was heard by millions of listeners, and it led to an outpouring of sympathy for the young assassin.
+Under the banner of the Journalists' Defense Fund, more than $40,000 was collected, enabling the famous European lawyer Vincent de Moro-Giafferi to take up Grynszpan's case.